lpenteri/eos-wallet-app/CONTRIBUTING.md

 ## Your first contribution

-Every contribution to the project starts with a Trello card that's on the board. _Any discussion around an issue or enhancement must be itemized in the form of Trello cards before any work takes place.
-Not every card will be available to work on._
+Every contribution to the project starts with a Trello card that's on the board. __Any discussion around an issue or enhancement must be itemized in the form of Trello cards before any work takes place.
+Not every card will be available to work on, also check to ensure the card does not have an owner before starting a task.__

 *Please keep in mind:*

-    * If you take ownership of a Trello card, be sure to link the PR associated with it
 * Please request at least one reviewer on your PR before merging
 * All dependencies and techniques demonstrated in this demo app should remain uniquely familiar and simple to a broad audience
+* If you take ownership of a Trello card, please be sure to reference the associated PR
+* You are responsible for your PR, that means all conflicts, feedback, etc., must be resolved by the PR's before merging
+* Due to CI not yet being set up, tests will not catch git artifacts, etc., ensure your code is properly running before merging.
 * Again, we are not using Github issues

 ## Releases :point_left: !important

-Make sure you are base your branch from develop!
-We only merge develop into master when we are releasing code releases.
+:warning: Make sure you base your branch from develop!
+We only merge develop into master when we are doing releases.

 ![](https://user-images.githubusercontent.com/1743355/29464834-cf9a291c-83fc-11e7-9d98-0434fb1aab27.png)

+**NOTE** CI is not set up yet, so we do not deploy to a particular location, nor enforce passing tests before running.

 ## JavaScript style